Straightforward Step-by-Step GDPR – Marketing and Social Media

 As a VA:

-If you work for coaches and consultants dealing with their admin and they want you to add to that their GDPR-related work (if they haven’t already), you have an extra set of issues because you aren’t the one who can make decisions or is legally responsibility for getting things right.
+If you work for coaches and consultants dealing with their admin and they want you to add to that their GDPR-related work (if they haven’t already), you have an extra set of issues because you aren’t the one who can make decisions or are legally responsibile for getting things right for the individuals whose data you are processing on behalf of your client.

-It’s often easier to deal with your own data-protection responsibilities from the point of view of assessing the risk and creating your systems to handle it than it is when you are trying to sort someone else’s processes out!
+It’s often easier to deal with your own data-protection responsibilities from the point of view of assessing the risk and creating your systems to handle it than when trying to sort someone else’s processes out because you can decide if something needs to be changed or improved.
+The delay and (often) necessity of discussing and explaining the need for change can make this awkward and stressful.

-You have the responsibility as Data Controller, you also have the decision-making authority.
-It’s essential to have honest communication with your VA to make sure they are acting correctly when they process the personal data on behalf of your business.
+You have the ultimate legal responsibility as the Data Controller.
+You also have decision-making authority.
+It’s essential to have honest communication with your VA to make sure they are acting correctly according to your requirements when they process the personal data on behalf of your business.

 For both of you:

-You should have a Data Processing Agreement set up between the two of you.
+You should have a Data Processing Agreement in place between the two of you.
 It should come from the Data Controller, and it states in writing what the VA’s responsibilities are as a Data Processor

-It will include any specific instructions for handling of the data.
-Such matters as if the appointment of new sub-processors or changes in suppliers used by the VA must be agreed in advance or just be notified to the coach or consultant (Data Controller).
+It will include any specific instructions for handling of personal data.
+Such matters as if the appointment of new sub-processors or changes in suppliers used by the VA must be agreed in advance or be notified to the coach or consultant (Data Controller).

-Straightforward Step-by-Step GDPR - Marketing and Social Media 5Get help, if you need it
+Straightforward Step-by-Step GDPR - Marketing and Social Media 5Get help, if you need itif

-If you want to know more about this and other GDPR-related subjects join my Jargon-free GDPR Facebook community group or contact me directly to book a 20-minute chat to see what type of help you need to protect your business and your clients.
+If you want to know more about this and other GDPR-related subjects join my Jargon-free GDPR Facebook community group or contact me directly to book a FREE no-pressure 20-minute Introductory Chat to answer questions, clarify problems, and look at what type of help might work best for you and your business.

-I’m creating an online hybrid course now for UK-based VAs who work with UK-based coaches and consultants.
-It includes templates and online resources to teach you and for you to refer to as well as live online group support sessions.
+I have an online hybrid cohort programme for UK-based VAs who work with entrepreneurs and solo business owners.
+It includes GDPR-related templates and online resources to teach you and for you to refer to and live online group support sessions.
+It also covers practical help with finding and setting up incredibly useful digital tools for working online That includes apps, software and platforms both new and existing favourites.
+Your VA business will benefit from the added layer of safety and support.
 If you are offering GDPR-related admin services to your clients, it is essential you get it right because the damage you could cause to their brand is immense and that will only bounce back on your own business.

-If you aren’t already offering GDPR-related services to your clients, this is a highly valuable additional income source, which is greatly needed, especially at the present time!
-I know this because I work with coaches and consultants and their focus is rarely the essential nuts and bolts of day-to-day running and admin work.
+If you aren’t already offering GDPR-related services to your clients, this is a highly valuable additional income source, which is greatly needed, especially at present!
+I know this because I regularly come into contact with and have worked with the type of clients you have.
+I know first-hand that coaches and consultants have their focus on their chosen field, rarely the essential nuts and bolts of day-to-day running and admin work.
 This is the forte of professional VAs.